 Eclectic flutist, already defined in 2015 by Fabio Francione of Il Manifesto as “one of the most promising Italian flutists”, emerged on the international scene in 2019 when she was awarded with the Stockhausen Prize 2019 – a recognition never achieved before by an Italian flutist – by the Stockhausen Foundation for her interpretation of KATHINKAs GESANG from SAMSTAG aus LICHT in the rare version with electronics; Laura has been the first Italian flutist to perform integrally this arduous masterpiece by heart and in scenic form, with a wide appreciation by audiences and critics.

-She also collaborates with AGON, Tempo Reale, MMT, Syntax Ensemble, mdi ensemble, SIMC Italian Society of Contemporary Music, Jeunesse Musicale, Morphosis Ensemble (ES), Der Blaue Ritter Ensemble (DE); she also plays frequently with many italian versatile musicians such as M. Viel, W. Prati, R. Gottardi, S. Cignoli, M. Mariotti.
+She has a rich chamber music activity, both in the classic and with electronics repertoire: she collaborates with AGON, Tempo Reale, MMT, Walter Prati, Syntax Ensemble, mdi ensemble, SIMC Italian Society of Contemporary Music, Jeunesse Musicale, Morphosis Ensemble (ES), Der Blaue Ritter Ensemble (DE), Ensemble Horizonte (DE); she also steadely plays with many italian versatile musicians such as R. Gottardi, S. Cignoli, M. Mariotti, Trio Broz.

-A musician with a multidisciplinary background (she graduated in flute at Verdi Conservatory in Milan while obtaining a degree in Archaeology at Catholic University of Milan both cum laude), L. Faoro studied with D. Formisano, J. C. Gerard, M. Marasco; she specialized at the CSI of Lugano in contemporary repertoire both as soloist (cum laude) and as a chamber musician with M. Caroli, A. Tamayo and O. Zoboli and later with A. Morini.
+A musician with a multidisciplinary background she graduated in flute at Verdi Conservatory in Milan while obtaining a degree in Archaeology at Catholic University of Milan both cum laude, winning as a student various awards and scholarships, including the Bruno Martinotti Scholarship; The Assami Prize of the G. Verdi Conservatory; the 2nd Prize at the Melzo Giovani flute competition; the III Prize at the International Flute Competition Città di Ovada; the 2nd Prize at the Syrinx Rome national competition.
+After her Master Degree Laura studied with Davide Formisano, Jean Claude Gerard and Michele Marasco and she specialized at the CSI of Lugano in contemporary repertoire both as soloist (cum laude) and as a chamber musician with Mario Caroli, Arturo Tamayo and Omar Zoboli and later with Annamaria Morini.

 Since 2014 she has created several projects aimed to enhance contemporary musical language combining it with other artistic forms: the home-video performance COMFORT ZONE, created during COVID19 following a commission from Padua Art Centre, also selected as a video installation among the best Italian works produced during lockdown 2020, for Festival Aperto / I Teatri grand opening 2020 at Teatro Valli (RE); the site-specific installation sound project “Profumo di suoni al sapone”, winner of the Artistic Director’s Mention at the 1st Edition of the International Call for Proposals “Festival del Tempo” 2020 in Sermoneta, to be carried out in 2021; the site specific installation BlueTube, defined by scholar V. Valentini as an “intermedia concert” (World Water Day 2016; Lugano, LAC 2016 and Serate Musicali 2018); the sound dramatization “Arianna: il suono de’ bei lamenti” (PACTA dei Teatri 2021; Monteverdi 450 Festival 2017; Villa Ghirlanda 2019); the musical theater piece The Merry Wives of William as musician and actress (directed by L. Pasetti; music by R. Andreoni; prod.
 Piccolo Teatro di Milano 2016; Rome Sala Umberto 2018; Bari Shakespearean Month 2016; Bonacina Award 2016); the theatrical concert Alice: 88 tasti nella storia (with Note di Quinta, PACTA 2014, musician and actress; Fersen Award 2013).